wpilibsuite/frc-docs/source/docs/hardware/getting-started/how-to-wire-a-robot.rst

 - For each device on the end of the PDP, verify that the red wire connects to the red terminal on the PDP and the red terminal on the component.
 - Make sure that the orange Passive PoE cable is plugged directly into the radio NOT THE roboRIO!
 It must be connected to the roboRIO using an additional Ethernet cable.

 It is also recommended to put the robot on blocks so the wheels are off the ground before proceeding.
 This will prevent any unexpected movement from becoming dangerous.

 Manage Wires
 ---------------------------------------------------

 .. image:: images/how-to-wire-a-robot/image22.jpg
-   :width: 600

 Requires: Zip ties

 Now may be a good time to add a few zip ties to manage some of the wires before proceeding.
 This will help keep the robot wiring neat.
 Connect Battery Connect BatteryZoom: Connect Battery

 Connect the battery to the robot side of the Andersen connector.
 Power on the robot by moving the lever on the top of the 120A main breaker into the ridge on the top of the housing.
-If stuff blinks, you probubly did it right.
+If stuff blinks, you probably did it right.
 From here, you should connect to the RoboRIO and try uploading your code!